Decatur Dorsey

-Decatur Dorsey (1836 – July 11, 1891) was a Union Army soldier in the American Civil War and a recipient of the U.S. military's highest decoration, the Medal of Honor, for his actions at the Battle of the Crater.
+Decatur Dorsey (c.
+1836 – July 11, 1891) was a Union Army soldier in the American Civil War and a recipient of the U.S. military's highest decoration, the Medal of Honor, for his actions at the Battle of the Crater.
 Born into slavery, Dorsey enlisted in the United States Colored Troops and served through the last year of the war.

 Biography

 Early life

-Decatur Dorsey was born a slave in 1836 in what is now Howard County, Maryland.
-Dorsey, who was also known as Cato, may have been a slave to Upton Welsh, who died in July 1858.
-In October 1858, Dorsey was a slave to Upton Welsh's son, Napoleon B. Welsh.
+Decatur Dorsey was born into slavery around 1836 in what is now Howard County, Maryland.
+Dorsey, who was also known as Cato, may have been a enslaved to Upton Welsh, who died in July 1858.
+In October 1858, Dorsey was enslaved by Upton Welsh's son, Napoleon B. Welsh.
 The Welshes lived near Gaither's Siding in Howard County.
-In 1858 Dorsey was convicted with another slave of burglarizing a store located in Woodbine, Carroll County, and was sentenced to serve two years eight months in the Maryland penitentiary.
+In 1858, Dorsey and another enslaved person were convicted of burglarizing a store located in Woodbine, Carroll County.
+He was then sentenced to serve two years eight months in the Maryland penitentiary.
 Prior to his committal to the prison, Dorsey escaped, but was recaptured in Baltimore.
 Dorsey completed his prison term in May 1861.
 At the time, Maryland law provided that upon the expiration of a slave's prison term, they were to be sold at auction and removed from the state.
 Dorsey was sold as a slave by the State of Maryland to Edward Rider, Jr. of Baltimore County.